zhiming99/rpc-frmwrk/README.md

 2. Now we can deploy `rpc-frmwrk` with ease!

 [`Sun Apr 25 2021 03:07:27 PM Beijing`]
-1. The flow control turns out to be big and need some preparations before I can start.
+1. The request flow control turns out to be big and need some preparations before I can start.
 So I will first get the GUI config tool done, and at the same time, make some preparations for the flow control.
 2. With the aide from GUI config tool and ridl, you can easily deploy the `rpc-frmwrk` and start the development of your `hello, world` application in C++.
 That will be the first official release of `rpc-frwmrk`.

 [`Mon Apr 19 2021 02:14:36 PM Beijing`]